ralupopa/EXAMPLES-NewInputSystem--RollABall-CSharp/README.md

 ## Run the tests

-1. Open the project in the Unity Editor (see pre-requisites for which version proved to work).
+1. Open the project in Unity Editor (see pre-requisites for which version proved to work).
 2. Platform > Standalone > Build Target: StandaloneWindows
   * Build Only
 3. Open AltTester Editor from Unity Editor menu (displayed only after imported package as mentioned above) and see tests under `Assembly-CSharp-Editor.dll`
 4. If build completed successfully, should see in folder RollABall *build* folder.
-5. Launch Game from executable under *build*
+5. Launch Game from executable under *build* folder
 6. Select tests under **Tests_AltTester**
   * Run Selected Tests

-The tests can be found in Editor->Tests folder in the Tests_AltTester class.
+The tests can be found in *RollABall > Assets > Editor > Tests* folder in the **Tests_AltTester.cs** class.

 ## RollABall - CSharp tests